A Research Guide for Students by I Lee

 70. One nice thing about egotists: they don't talk about other people.

-74. Don't sweat the petty things.
-Don't pet the sweaty things.
+74. Don't sweat the petty stuff.
+And don't pet the sweaty stuff. ~ George Carlin.

 83. A group of chess enthusiasts were standing in the hotel lobby discussing their recent tournament victories.
 After about an hour, the manager came out of the office and asked them to leave.
 "But why," they asked.
 "Because," he said, "I can't stand chess-nuts boasting in an open foyer."